atlaschiew/deployment_sop/README.md

 6. Have you setup check script to ensure work is fine?
 It is advisable that run check script more frequent if you new deployment is critical.

-7. Remember to keep monitor from time to time
+7. Remember to keep monitor from time to time.
+This includes
+* Correctness in DB data.
+* Correctness in monetary payout.

 8. ...